SolarRepublic/prerelease-docs/StarShell-Wallet-API-Primer.md

 ### 2. Compose the Connection Request

 Your app should be prepared to handle two distinct callback URLs for handling all subsequent responses from the wallet (not just the connection request).
 One callback URL indicates success, while the other indicates error/failure.
-The origin of these two URLs be identical.
+The origin of these two URLs **MUST** be identical.

 #### Callback URLs
 You **MUST** use Universal/App Links for callback URLs.
 Custom protocol URIs (e.g., `your-app://callback`) are **NOT ALLOWED** to be used as callbacks.